Patteerrik/Garden_Grill/.github/ISSUE_TEMPLATE/create-account-registration--.md

 ---
-name: 'Account Registration User story '
+name: 'Create Account Registration  '
 about: Cover registration, log in requirements and reservation options
 title: ''
 labels: ''